MetaCSV/MetaCSV/README.md

     any/<free data>

 This tells the interpreter that it has to interpret the column values, but does not provide any further information unless `<free data>` is provided.

 Examples: `any`

 No canonical form.

+### 4.3 The `data`-`col/<n>/null_value` value
+The value to be mapped to a string representing the absence of a value, as NULL in SQL, for the column <n>.

+Example: `<NULL>`

+Canonical value is an empty string.

+This value overrides the value of `data - null_value` for this column.
+This is useful when columns have a different sources and different marks to signal the absence of a value.